aryankaushik11/ClimateForecastingOptuna/README.md

 ## References
 1. Xingjian Shi, Zhourong Chen, Hao Wang, Dit-Yan Yeung, Wai-kin Wong, and Wang-chun Woo.
 Convolutional LSTM network: A machine learning approach for precipitation nowcasting.
 In Twenty-Ninth Conference on Neural Information Processing Systems (NIPS), 2015.

----

-Please note that this README is a brief overview of the project.
-For detailed information on installation, usage, and contribution guidelines, please refer to the project documentation and source code.